Beba03/mental-wellness/README.md

 To view the website locally:

 Start the Apache and MySQL modules in the XAMPP Control Panel.
-Open a web browser and go to http://localhost/your-project-folder.
+Open a web browser and go to [Mental Wellness](http://localhost/Mental-Wellness/PHP/Landing.php).

 To view the deployed website, visit: [Mental Wellness Website](http://mentalwellness.thsite.top)